-Joel Osteen Denies He Closed Lakewood Church’s Doors To Hurricane Harvey Victims In Houston
+Joel Osteen Denies Closing Lakewood Church’s Doors To Hurricane Harvey Victims In Houston

 “We have never closed our doors.
 We will continue to be a distribution center to those in need.
 We are prepared to house people once shelters reach capacity.
 Lakewood will be a value to the community in the aftermath of this storm.”

-The megachurch announced that it’s going to open its doors on Tuesday at 12 noon to start collecting “infant and adult diapers, baby formula and baby food.”
+The megachurch announced that it’s going to open its doors on Tuesday at 12 p.m. to start collecting “infant and adult diapers, baby formula and baby food.”

 Joel Osteen's Houston megachurch denies reports it closed its doors to flood victims https://t.co/pbDswjYhBG pic.twitter.com/FMsxttgjsE